jakebrady5/gem-find/README.md

 The gem allows you to view multiple results per search, and initiate multiple searches per session.

 ## Usage
-Run `bin/gem-exist` to begin a search.
+This gem is hosted on rubygems.org.
+If you have bundler installed, typing `gem install gem-find` will install this gem locally.
+Run `gem-find` to begin a search.

 ## License
 This gem is made available as an open source project through the [MIT License](http://opensource.org/licenses/MIT).